Hogan's Heroes: Home media

-CBS DVD (distributed by Paramount) has released all six seasons of Hogan's Heroes on DVD in regions 1 and 4.
+Paramount Home Entertainment (under CBS DVD starting in 2006) has released all six seasons of Hogan's Heroes on DVD in regions 1 and 4.
 The series was previously released by Columbia House as individual discs, each with five or six consecutive episodes, as well as on a compilation 42 VHS collection of the 168 episodes.

 On March 8, 2016, CBS Home Entertainment re-released a repackaged version of the complete series set, at a lower price.

 In Australia (Region 4), the first DVD releases were from Time–Life (from around 2002–2005) with each disc sold individually with 4–5 episodes per disc.
 Between 2005 and 2007 these same discs were packaged as individual complete-season collections.

 The complete series was released on Blu-ray in Germany in 2018.
 The set consists of 23 double-layer BD-50 discs.
 The discs are region-free.
 While menus and titles are in German, the episodes include both German and original English audio tracks.

-On December 13, 2022, Paramount Pictures released the entire blu-ray series in the U.S.
+On December 13, 2022, Paramount Pictures released the entire Blu-ray series in the US.